learn-co-curriculum/node-modules-json/README.md

 ## Omitting Extension

 So you can require both JSON and JS files.
 It's possible to omit a file extension.
-In this case `.js` files take priority over `.json` files.
+If you do that, `.js` files take priority over `.json` files.
 For example, there are two files `customers.json` and `customers.js` with the same names but different extensions.
 If we have this code (`req-no-ext.js`), node will take the data from `customer.js`

 ```js
 var data = require('./customers')